Last Updated on 05/23/2021

 I’m not exaggerating when I say the streets of Pienza smell like pecorino cheese.
 Seriously.
 Stop at Marusco e Maria for a wide selection of regional cheeses, spices and wine.
 Bar Il Casello is the perfect place to grab a glass of wine and relax at the bistro tables facing the Tuscan hillside.
-Hotel Residence San Gregorio and Agriturismo La Collina are both nice options if you want to stay in Pienza.
-Go in early summer or fall, but get a peak of what it’s like in winter here.
+I’d recommend going to Pienza in early summer or fall, but for a view of the region in the off season read my post on winter in Tuscany.

 My sole purpose for visiting Monticchiello was to have dinner at Osteria la Porta.
 I tried to visit in January when I was passing though from Venice, but they aren’t open 7 days a week in winter.
 I was determined to eat there the next time I was in the area.
 We finally made it in early summer.
 The owner Daria was so thoughtful and even remembered my failed attempt to reserve a table in winter.
 The views and the food were equally incredible.
 Be sure to make a reservation.
 Thank me later.